reactive-python/reactpy-django/docs/how-to-use/create-component.md

+???+ summary

+      Create a component function using our decorator.

+---

 {% include-markdown "../../README.md" start="<!--py-header-start-->" end="<!--py-header-end-->" %}

 {% include-markdown "../../README.md" start="<!--py-code-start-->" end="<!--py-code-end-->" %}

-!!! note "Note: File Naming"
+??? question "What do I name my component files and functions?"

-      You can name `components.py` anything you wish, and place it within any Python module.
+      You can have full freedom in where you name or place your files/functions within IDOM.

       You should determine the best way to sort your Python modules and component functions to fit your needs.